-Review: Smart compromises make the Galaxy S21 a killer $800 smartphone
+Samsung Galaxy S21 review: Less is less

 Samsung Galaxy S21 Price and availability

-The Galaxy S21 launches on January 29, 2021, serving as the baseline model alongside the pricier S21+ and S21 Ultra.
-At launch, it's priced $200 cheaper than its predecessor, the Galaxy S20, at $799.99, and features the latest Snapdragon 888 chipset along with 128GB of storage and 8GB of RAM.
+The Galaxy S21 launched on January 29, 2021, serving as the baseline model alongside the pricier S21+ and S21 Ultra.
+It's priced $200 cheaper than its predecessor, the Galaxy S20, at $799.99, and features the latest Snapdragon 888 chipset along with 128GB of storage and 8GB of RAM.
 Without the option for microSD expandability, buyers with more demanding storage needs may want to consider upgrading to the 256GB variant for an additional $50.

-Samsung is offering numerous pre-order incentives, including a $100 Samsung credit and up to $700 of trade-in credit for your current phone, along with a free Galaxy SmartTag tracker.
-The Galaxy S21 is available in Phantom Gray in both storage configurations, and the 128GB model additionally comes in Phantom White, Phantom Violet, and Phantom Pink.
+While we saw some deep discounts earlier in the year, the global shipping and component shortage has made the S21 a little harder to find and thus recent discounts have been fewer and farther between.
+Samsung is still offering $100 off alongside up to $550 trade-in values for your old phone, bringing the price down to $150 at the lowest.
+There's also the revolving door of carrier deals and the upcoming holiday sales, where the latest Galaxy S phone usually gets a buy-one-get-one deal around Black Friday or Cyber Monday.

 Samsung Galaxy S21 Hardware and design

-Note: This article was originally published in January 2021.
-It was updated in October 2021 with the following changes.